The Ultimate Guide to

 In 2013, Dr. Sanjay Gupta, chief medical correspondent for CNN and a practicing neurosurgeon, apologized for his role in “terribly and systematically” misleading the American people about the alleged risks of cannabis.
 After years of misinformation, he finally rejected claims of its high potential for abuse and supported its use in medicine.

 The following year—amid continuing state legalization and despite heavy lobbying from Big Pharma—new federal guidelines were drawn up that allowed banks to finance medical marijuana growers.
-The Department of Justice also made Native American reservations exempt from cannabis prohibition in states where it remained illegal.
+The Department of Justice also exempted Native American reservations from cannabis prohibition in states where it remained illegal.
 In 2016, the DEA even promised to increase the number of registered cannabis manufacturers.

 Promisingly, state legalization of cannabis has seen a measurable reduction in the use of prescription drugs.
 Opioid painkillers, which reached epidemic levels in America, were among the most affected.